fairlearn/fairlearn/docs/about/index.rst

 Development of Fairlearn is firmly grounded in the understanding that fairness in AI systems is a sociotechnical challenge.
-Because there are many complex sources of unfairness&mdash;some societal and some technical&mdash; it is not possible to fully "debias" a system or to guarantee fairness.
+Because there are many complex sources of unfairness&mdash;some societal and some technical&mdash;it is not possible to fully "debias" a system or to guarantee fairness.
 Our goal is to enable humans to assess fairness-related harms, review the impacts of different mitigation strategies and then make trade-offs